Scr0ll0/AttnGAN/README.md

+First Commit: Converted files for usage with pre-train DAMSM model.
+Notes:
+1. Manually edit the config.py file to correspond with the YAML you wish to use.
+2. If you have a 0-index tensor, remove the [0] corresponding to train/eval.

 # AttnGAN (Python 3, Pytorch 1.0)

 Pytorch implementation for reproducing AttnGAN results in the paper [AttnGAN: Fine-Grained Text to Image Generation